Ben Bishop: Dallas Stars (2017–2021)

 On May 9, 2017, the Kings traded Bishop's expiring contract and negotiating rights to the Dallas Stars in exchange for a fourth-round pick in the 2017 NHL entry draft, which Dallas had previously acquired from the Montreal Canadiens.
 On May 12, 2017, it was announced via the Dallas Stars official Twitter account that the Stars and Bishop agreed to a six-year contract worth about $29.5 million.

 On March 14, 2019, in a game against the Minnesota Wild, Bishop broke Ed Belfour's franchise record for longest shutout streak before being pulled due to a lower body injury.
 At that time, Bishop ranked second in the league in goals against and first in save percentage.
 The Stars later announced Bishop was day-to-day.

 In the 2019–20 season, Bishop was able to reach his second career Stanley Cup Finals appearance, and first with the Dallas Stars, albeit deemed "unfit to play" throughout the majority of the playoffs.
 In the three playoff games he played, he struggled mightily, posting an .844 save percentage and a 5.41 goals against average.
 The Stars would lose 4–2 to the Tampa Bay Lightning, his former team.

 The Stars announced Bishop would be out five months following surgery to repair a torn meniscus in his right knee.
 On April 14, 2021, the Stars announced that Bishop would be ruled out for the rest of the COVID-19 pandemic shortened 2020–21 season.

 Still hoping to continue his professional career, Bishop continued his rehabilitation into the 2021–22 season.
 Starting the season on the injured reserve, Bishop later accepted a conditioning assignment to AHL affiliate, the Texas Stars.
 After letting in 8 goals in a 8–4 defeat to the Chicago Wolves, Bishop was returned to Dallas' long-term injury reserve list and effectively signalled his retirement from professional hockey, later confirmed by Stars general manager Jim Nill due to having a degenerative knee injury on December 11, 2021.
 On June 10, 2022, Bishop's contract along with a seventh-round draft pick in 2022 were traded to the Buffalo Sabres in exchange for future considerations.

 International play

 On March 2, 2016, Team USA named Bishop to its roster for the 2016 World Cup of Hockey.
 The tournament ran from September 17 to October 1, 2016, in Toronto.

 Personal life

 Bishop was born to Ben Bishop Jr. and Cindy Bishop.
 His grandfather, Ben Bishop Sr., was a professional tennis player who played in the US Open.

 Bishop attended Chaminade High School, which retired his jersey number.
 Later he moved to Frisco, Texas, where he graduated from Frisco High School.

-Bishop and his wife, Andrea, have two sons (Benjamin Bishop IV, James Andrew Bishop).
+Bishop and his wife, Andrea, have two sons (Benjamin Manning Bishop IV, James Andrew Bishop).